aaronparker/aaronparker.github.io/_posts/2008-01-29-making-hanna-barbera-safe-for-kids-of-all-ages.md

-If you&#8217;re wondering why the Dr. and Race sleep in the same room, I&#8217;ve got no answers, but I suggest checking out the &#8216;Bannon Custody Battle&#8217; episode of [Harvey Birdman](http://en.wikipedia.org/wiki/Harvey_Birdman%2C_Attorney_at_Law).
+If you&#8217;re wondering why the Dr. and Race sleep in the same room, I&#8217;ve got no answers, but I suggest checking out the 'Bannon Custody Battle&#8217; episode of [Harvey Birdman](http://en.wikipedia.org/wiki/Harvey_Birdman%2C_Attorney_at_Law).
 Funny stuff.

 And then there&#8217;s  [Batman and Robin in Ancient Rome](http://www.youtube.com/watch?v=0jojOqtzKD8)..